 - Have a certificate of compliance for the pool: Engage an accredited certifier or Council to inspect the swimming pool and issue a Certificate of Compliance under Section 22C of the Swimming Pools Act 1992.
 For details on engaging a certifier, please refer to the NSW Government Swimming Pool Register website and the Building Professionals Board.

-Applications can be made to Council by completing an application form
+Applications can be made to City of Newcastle by completing an application form

 and paying the relevant fees.

-Council also has a list of regional certifiers
+We also have a list of regional certifiers

 who have indicated an interest in providing swimming pool certification functions.